Industry Research

 How much does technical debt cost on average?

-The Consortium for Information and Software Quality (CISQ) estimates technical debt costs US organizations $1.52 trillion annually, contributing to a total cost of poor software quality of $2.41 trillion.
+The Consortium for Information and Software Quality (CISQ) estimates accumulated US software technical debt at $1.52 trillion, a major component of the $2.41 trillion annual cost of poor software quality (2022).
 At the organizational level, McKinsey research shows 20-40% of IT budgets are consumed by debt-related work.
 For individual teams, the cost typically ranges from $150K-$500K per engineer per year depending on codebase maturity and debt severity.

 What percentage of developer time is spent on technical debt?

-The Stripe Developer Coefficient study found that engineers spend an average of 33% of their time dealing with technical debt and maintenance, equating to roughly 17.3 hours per week.
+The Stripe Developer Coefficient study found that engineers spend an average of 17.3 hours per week on maintenance and technical debt, about 42% of the 41.1-hour work week the report measured, of which roughly 13.5 hours (a third of all engineering time) is technical debt specifically.
 In high-debt codebases, this figure can reach 40-60% of total engineering capacity.
 The DORA research program confirms that teams with high technical debt show significantly lower deployment frequency and higher lead times.

 How do you calculate the cost of technical debt?